OnyxSpark/SimpleSchedules/README.md

 After launch, the schedule manager generates events at the time points, specified in these schedules.

-Example of triggering an event:
+Example of triggering an events:

 ```
 Event occurred at 02.09.2020 12:49:00.
 Schedule properties: DailyIntervalUnit = Second, Interval = 30, Desc = every day every 30 seconds